graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/known-issues.md

             _ => null,
         };

-        // solution 1: register WidgetGraphType as a singleton manually with the DI provider
+        // solution 1: register WidgetGraphType as a singleton manually within the DI provider

         // solution 2: remove WidgetGraphType from the constructor and use the following code:
         Type<WidgetGraphType>();